 Annual conferences have seen hundreds of young ladies trained, inspired, and motivated to believe in and walk out their destinies.
 Girls experience insights to support strong self-esteem, gain awareness, and are introduced to relatable topics that stimulate conversation.
 To be genuine and honest is a recurring theme of these sessions.

-Glowing Girls has established chapters in Villa Rica and Rome, Georgia.
+Glowing Girls has established chapters in Villa Rica, Rome, and Atlanta, Georgia.
 Every 30 days, girls from various backgrounds and faiths are celebrated, taught, and trained.
-Within these sessions, the legacy and spirit of each girl are developed, creating worth, scholarship and goodwill.
+Within these sessions, the legacy and spirit of each girl are developed, creating worth, scholarship, and goodwill.

 Our goal is to expand GGI into the city of Atlanta continuing our service to young ladies in the foster care community.